Hiptostee/Portfolio/FTC Robotics/README.md

   }
   ```

-- **Color Detection Feedback:** Provides visual feedback through gamepad LED indicators, reflecting the color of detected pixels using onboard color sensors.
+- **🎨Color Detection Feedback:** Provides visual feedback through gamepad LED indicators, reflecting the color of detected pixels using onboard color sensors.

-### How It Works
+### 🔧 How It Works

 1.  **Hardware Initialization:** All motors, servos, and sensors are initialized to their default states (e.g., hoppers closed, hanging mechanism down, plane launcher in default position).